paboyi/0034-1---Portfolio-Ver.-ANN---Forward-Neural-Network-Visualization/README.md

 npm start
 ```

-Then open [http://localhost:3000](http://localhost:3000) in your browser. //outdated
+Then open [http://localhost:3000](http://localhost:3000) in your browser. > outdated
-open your index.html files as a live server.
+<br /> Open your index.html files as a live server.
 You should see a url like [http://127.0.0.1:5500/frontend/src/index.html]
 The reason for this change is because the Frontend & Backend were put into 2 separate folders in order to host them both on Vercel & Render respectively.

 ---